The Ultimate Toolbox for creating

 To finish the Form Wizard click Next and then Finish.
 The form will now be added to the current page.

-It's important that you change the File Extension of the page to 'php' otherwise the server will not understand that your page contains PHP
+It's important (!) to change the File Extension of the page to 'php' otherwise the server will not understand that your page contains PHP code.
+You can change the file extension of a page in Page Properties.

 Also note that to test your form, it must be published to a web server with PHP installed.